JannieI/canvas-workstation-V3/src/app/roadmap.md

     6. Startup D: should this be settable as a pref, or should we always display the Landing page?
     7 .Show Grid - currently a .png -> how to make this dynamic ?
     8 .Save keeps all snapshots and undo actions, forever.
 Thus, can see how things looked at any point in the past.
 It must be clearly marked for the user.
 Must also be able to search the list, and see a list of undo actions.
+Also, do we discard all undo actions when a snapshot is taken, or not.
+Think clearly about it.
     9 .Import: check security, particularly for the Datasource.
 Also, is the access rights stored with the text file (security risk)?
 Also, can / should it over-write an existing Dashboard - yes, with a warning.
 It must create a Draft version in all cases.